Best daily deals

 The speaker can be placed directly in the pool and float about.

-Sometimes a product’s specifications will plainly read “sweat-resistant” or something similar.
+Sometimes, a product’s specifications will plainly read “sweat-resistant” or something similar.
 However, if you know you’re going to take your speaker on a boat or to the beach, you should invest in something with an official IP rating.
 IP ratings denote the dust and water resistance of a particular product.
-Oftentimes, a product will be rated something like IPX4, and the X is just a placeholder for what would be a dust-resistance rating.
+Oftentimes, a product will be rated something like IPX4, and the X is just a placeholder for what would be a dust-resistant rating.
 For a product to withstand full submersion, it must be at least IPX7 or higher.

 How we choose the best Bluetooth speakers